amitmate/visualwakeword/README.md

+(FOR YC - This is a sample model and highlights the process.
+We have working models for more complex use-cases such as anpr, face-reco, depth, drl, speech etc)

 # Google visual wake word challenge 2019 ( VWW VWWC 2019) submission https://tinyurl.com/wakewordchallenge

 (For any details and queries pls contact - amit_mate@hotmail.com)